 The New Idea

-PRP’s network enables states, cities, and smaller municipalities to pursue enforcement activities that have traditionally been pursued by the federal government or not at all, providing structures that protect communities regardless of federal priorities and activating a “standing army” with the power and resources to litigate cases that other advocates can’t touch due to legal limitations, like arbitration clauses and resource constraints.
-The model also allows different cities and offices to learn from and support each other in pursuing legal action against common problems ranging from lead poisoning to COVID-related eviction moratoriums to protecting the Post Office or supporting workers in the gig economy, and preserving abortion rights post-Roe.
+Her network enables states, cities, and smaller municipalities to pursue enforcement activities that have traditionally been pursued by the federal government or not at all, providing structures that protect communities regardless of federal priorities and activating a “standing army” with the power and resources to litigate cases that other advocates can’t touch due to legal limitations and resource constraints.
+Her model also allows different cities and offices to learn from and support each other in pursuing legal action against common problems ranging from lead poisoning to COVID-related eviction moratoriums to protecting the Post Office, supporting workers in the gig economy, and preserving abortion rights post-Roe.

-Ultimately Jill and PRP are transforming our expectations of government and rebuilding trust in local institutions in particular by equipping them with tools to meaningfully address civil rights issues that would otherwise go ignored.
-Jill and her team envision and work to create a world where rampant unaddressed civil rights violations are no longer a fact of everyday life but are rather rebutted and guarded against by talented and skilled civil servants who leverage the law to protect the most underserved rather than preserve the (inequitable) status quo.
+Ultimately Jill is transforming our expectations of government and rebuilding trust in local institutions in particular by equipping them with tools to meaningfully address civil rights issues that would otherwise go ignored.
+She envisions and creates a world where rampant unaddressed civil rights violations are no longer a fact of everyday life but are rather rebutted and guarded against by talented and skilled civil servants who leverage the law to protect the most vulnerable rather than preserve the (inequitable) status quo.

-Governments at the federal, state, and local levels have the authority to address these wrongs, but this authority is vastly underutilized.
-At the state and local level, the offices with legal authority largely lack the knowledge, capacity, tools, and motivation to lead effective, equitable enforcement that close the gap.
+Governments at the federal, state, and local level have authority to address these wrongs, but this authority is vastly underutilized.
+At the state and local level, the offices with legal authority largely lack the knowledge, capacity, tools, and motivation to lead effective, equitable enforcement that closes the gap.
 These smaller offices have traditionally relied on the federal government to do the bulk of enforcement, which waxes and wanes substantially based on the priorities of each presidential administration.
-States and cities frequently don’t have the personnel with training or expertise on issues like wage theft or consumer fraud.
-They get stuck in the self-perpetuating inertia of not pursuing these kinds of cases because they’ve never done them before.
+States and cities frequently don’t have the personnel with training or expertise on issues like wage theft or consumer fraud, and they get stuck in the self-perpetuating inertia of not pursuing these kinds of cases because they’ve never done them before.

-Additionally, when government offices engage in the enforcement of civil rights and economic justice issues, the most common approach to public enforcement is fundamentally flawed and furthers institutional racism.
+Additionally, when government offices do engage in enforcement on civil rights and economic justice issues, the most common approach to public enforcement is fundamentally flawed and furthers institutional racism.
 Typically, government law offices pursue legal cases based on receiving a complaint from a resident – a resident who has the trust, knowledge, and resources to avail themselves of a government law office – or based on hearing about an issue in the media.
-These modes of case generation are fundamentally reactive and beholden to “squeaky wheels,” while offices remain inaccessible to the most underserved populations due to community mistrust of government institutions and lack of awareness surrounding individual rights.
+These modes of case generation are fundamentally reactive and beholden to “squeaky wheels,” while offices remain inaccessible to the most vulnerable populations due to community mistrust of government institutions and lack of awareness surrounding individual rights.
 If no one knows a DA’s office could stop their employer from stealing their wages, they’re never going to complain about that problem to the DA, thus ensuring staff never have a complaint to trigger an investigation.

-First, PRP releases numerous guides and playbooks as resources for local and state offices.
-Among their most recent are guides for fighting corporate abuse, helping local governments promote safe and just communities, and focusing on “the power and potential” of state AGs in the fight to end police brutality.
+First, PRP releases numerous guides and playbooks as resources for local and state offices, including guides for fighting corporate abuse, helping local governments to promote safe and just communities, and a guide on “the power and potential” of state AGs in the fight to end police brutality.
 These playbooks serve as accessible resources for local and state offices to develop an arsenal of knowledge that can help them shift the culture of their offices towards one that represents and defends timely civil rights issues and areas of public concern.

-To build the interpersonal network of lawyers leading affirmative litigation, Public Rights Project has three fellowship programs, two for early-career professionals who want to join state, local, or tribal governments as affirmative litigation and civil rights enforcement specialists, and one for mid-career professionals who want to pivot to or enhance their skills in civil rights enforcement work.
+To build the interpersonal network of lawyers leading affirmative litigation, Public Rights Project has two fellowship programs, one for early-career professionals who want to join state, local, or tribal governments as affirmative litigation and civil rights enforcement specialists, and one for mid-career professionals who want to pivot to or enhance their skills in civil rights enforcement work.
 Jill’s team provides training and technical support to those fellows to equip them with the tools and skills they need to proactively enforce civil rights laws.
-Currently, PRP has reached over 60 government offices in over 20 states across the country, including state-level offices, cities of all sizes, and tribal governments.
-They are planning to double this via high-touch expansion in the coming years, as well as developing a suite of lower-touch materials, digital legal trainings and continuing education to further expand their network.
+Currently, PRP has worked with 108 fellows in 24 states.
+The government offices where these fellows work include state-level offices, cities of all sizes, and tribal governments.
+They have nearly doubled their number of fellows in the past three years and are launching a new fellowship in collaboration with the organization Justice Catalyst.

-PRP's fellows and the government offices in which they work are members of the only network of its kind, which connects government legal offices (like those of city attorneys, district attorneys, and attorneys general) across geographies, levels of government, and issue areas—to unite in focusing on civil rights enforcement.
+These fellows and the government offices in which they work are members of the only network of its kind, which connects government legal offices (like those of district attorneys and attorneys general) across geographies, levels of government, and issue areas, to unite in focusing on civil rights enforcement.
 This allows offices to learn from each other, share techniques, avoid “reinventing the wheel,” and powerfully support each other.
 PRP has already seen collaborative successes, such as when the Chicago District Attorney’s office was able to file an amicus brief supporting Massachusetts’ COVID-19-related eviction moratorium, or when thirty-two local, state, and tribal governments connected through Public Rights Project to work together to challenge changes to the post office that were brought about by the Trump administration.
-The network is also well-positioned to take on and support each other in legal challenges to the employment practices of nationwide “gig economy” companies like Handy and Instacart, where federal action will likely be constrained by a closely divided congress and right-leaning Supreme Court, and pressure from multiple state and local government enforcers will be needed to force the companies to change their business practices.
-Many civil rights issues, from lead paint to workers’ rights, persist across municipal boundaries—and are being more effectively addressed using this networked strategy.
+The network is also well-positioned to take on and support each other in legal challenges to the employment practices of nationwide “gig economy” companies like Handy and Instacart.
+Many civil rights issues, from lead paint to workers’ rights, persist across municipal boundaries and can, and are being more effectively addressed using this networked strategy.

-PRP’s network is reaching more and more offices by connecting with community advocates and activists, working at local levels to inform and engage them on the question of what these law offices can do for their community so that they, in turn, exert pressure on their local officials to adopt proactive civil rights enforcement models.
+Jill’s network is reaching more and more offices by connecting with community advocates and activists, working at local levels to inform and engage them on the question of what these law offices can do for their community, so that they in turn exert pressure on their local officials to adopt proactive civil rights enforcement models.
 In many places, the attorneys heading these offices are elected, and a commitment to civil rights enforcement equity is a compelling part of a platform.
-Jill’s team builds and maintains relationships between these local groups and their local CA’s, DA’s, and AG’s offices, so that enforcement strategies are informed by community priorities and needs.
-For example, Jill’s team interviewed workers at Handy and Instacart to assemble detailed information on how those companies were violating their rights and ignoring their needs.
-This information was, in turn, converted into legal action.
-When “defunding the police” is on the table for debate, Public Rights Project represents a tangible way for local government offices to pivot their resources from criminal justice enforcement policies that drain and harm communities.
+Jill’s team builds and maintains relationships between these local groups and their local DA’s and AG’s offices, so that enforcement strategies are informed by community priorities and needs.
+For example, Jill’s team interviewed workers at Handy and Instacart to assemble real information on how those companies were violating their rights and not meeting their needs.
+This information was in turn converted into legal action.
+In a time where “defunding the police” is on the table for debate, Public Rights Project represents a real way for local government offices to pivot their resources from criminal justice enforcement policies that drain and harm communities.
 Instead, these resources can go towards proactive, equitable civil rights enforcement that makes communities stronger and healthier by closing equity gaps and promoting rights.